FAMILY INTEGRATED CHURCHES

 No Systematic Age Segregation

 One of the biggest distinctions of a FIC is the absence of age-graded ministries.
-Catalyst does provide for child care of children ages seven (7) and below however we encourage all families to allow their children to be included in worship.
+Catalyst does provide Catalyst Kids for children ages ten (10) and below however we encourage all families to allow their children to be included in worship.
 We do not have segregated youth ministry.

 Evangelism / Discipleship Through Homes